Rencutie/operator_bot/README.md

 - Using command tree for more understandable navigation (/ban -> /moderation ban for exemple)

 # TODO :
-- Switching the json storage with an SQLite database
+- Switching the json storage with an SQLite database <br>
+- Support for being on multiple servers independently<br>

 # DEPENDENCIES :
 You can install all required dependencies by typing